-For the SSP3-7.0-lowSLCF-highCH4 and SSP3-7.0-lowSLCF-lowCH4 scenarios, a five ESM ensemble has been analyzed relative to the standard SSP3-7.0 scenario (Allen et al., 2020, 2021).
-For SSP3-7.0-lowSLCF-highCH4, in which the methane emissions are as in the standard SSP3-7.0 scenario, (Allen et al., 2021) found an enhanced global mean surface warming of 0.23± 0.05 °C by mid-century and 0.21± 0.03 °C by 2100 relative to the warming in the standard SSP3-7.0 scenario.
-Including also strong mitigation of methane emissions, the same models (Allen et al., 2021) find that the warming is off-set resulting in a net cooling of 0.15± 0.05 °C at mid-century (2050-2059) and 0.50± 0.02 °C at the end of the century (2090-2099) relative to SSP3-7.0.
+For the SSP3-7.0-lowSLCF-highCH4 and SSP3-7.0-lowSLCF-lowCH4 scenarios, a five-ESM ensemble has been analysed relative to the standard SSP3-7.0 scenario (Allen et al., 2020, 2021).
+For SSP3-7.0-lowSLCF-highCH4, in which the methane emissions are as in the standard SSP3-7.0 scenario, Allen et al. (2021) found an enhanced global mean surface warming of 0.23°C ± 0.05 °C by mid-century and 0.21°C ± 0.03 °C by 2100 relative to the warming in the standard SSP3-7.0 scenario.
+Also including strong mitigation of methane emissions, the same models (Allen et al., 2021) find that the warming is offset resulting in a net cooling of 0.15°C ± 0.05 °C at mid-century (2050–2059) and 0.50°C ± 0.02 °C at the end of the century (2090–2099) relative to SSP3-7.0.

-There is robust evidence and high agreement that non-methane SLCFs mitigation measures, through reductions in aerosols and non-methane ozone precursors to improve air quality (SSP3-7.0-lowSLCF-highCH4 versus SSP3-7.0), would lead to additional near-term warming with a range of 0.1°C -0.3°C. Methane mitigation which also reduces tropospheric ozone, stands out as an option that combines near and long term gains on surface temperature (high confidence).
-With stringent but realistic methane mitigation (SSP3-7.0-lowSLCF-lowCH4), it is very likely that warming (relative to SSP3-7.0) from non-methane SLCFs can be off-set (Figure 6.24 and Allen et al., 2021).
+There is robust evidence and high agreement that non-methane SLCF mitigation measures, through reductions in aerosols and non-methane ozone precursors to improve air quality (SSP3-7.0-lowSLCF-highCH4 vs SSP3-7.0), would lead to additional near-term warming with a range of 0.1°C–0.3°C. Methane mitigation that also reduces tropospheric ozone, stands out as an option that combines near- and long-term gains on surface temperature (high confidence).
+With stringent but realistic methane mitigation (SSP3-7.0-lowSLCF-lowCH4), it is very likely that warming (relative to SSP3-7.0) from non-methane SLCFs can be offset (Figure 6.24; Allen et al., 2021).
 Due to the slower response to the methane mitigation, this offset becomes more robust over time and it is very likely to be an offset after 2050.
-However, when comparing to present day, it is unlikely that that methane mitigation can fully cancel out the warming over the 21st century from reduction of non-methane cooling SLCFs.
+However, when comparing to the present day, it is unlikely that that methane mitigation can fully cancel out the warming over the 21st century from reduction of non-methane cooling SLCFs.

-The SSP3 storyline assumes ‘regional rivalry’ (see 1.6.1.1) with weak air pollution legislation and no climate mitigation and is compared here against SSP3-7.0-lowSLCF-lowCH4 (strong air pollution control) and SSP3-3.4 (the most ambitious climate policy feasible under SSP3 narrative).
+The SSP3 storyline assumes ‘regional rivalry’ (Section 1.6.1.1) with weak air pollution legislation and no climate mitigation, and is compared here against SSP3-7.0-lowSLCF-lowCH4 (strong air pollution control) and SSP3-3.4 (the most ambitious climate policy feasible under the SSP3 narrative).
 In the SSP3-3.4 scenario, all emissions follow the SSP3-7.0 scenario until about 2030 and then deep and rapid cuts in fossil fuel use are imposed (Fujimori et al., 2017).
-In the case of climate mitigation, such as in the SSP3-3.4 scenario, the decrease of SLCFs emissions is a co-benefit from the targeted decrease of CO2 (when SLCFs are co-emitted), but also directly targeted as in the case of methane.
-For SLCFs, this means that emissions of aerosols and methane increase until 2030 and are reduced fast thereafter (Fujimori et al., 2017).
-The effect on GSAT (relative to 2019) is shown in Figure 6.22 and 6.24.
+In the case of climate mitigation, such as in the SSP3-3.4 scenario, the decrease of SLCF emissions is a co-benefit from the targeted decrease of CO2 (when SLCFs are co-emitted), but also directly targeted as in the case of methane.
+For SLCFs, this means that emissions of aerosols and methane increase until 2030 and are reduced quickly thereafter (Fujimori et al., 2017).
+The effect on GSAT (relative to 2019) is shown in Figures 6.22 and 6.24.
 The net GSAT response to the SLCFs is dominated by the aerosols, with an initial cooling until 2030, then a fast rebound for 15 years followed by a very moderate warming reaching 0.21°C in 2100.
 The ozone change causes a slight cooling (up to 0.06°C), in contrast to the warming in the SSP3-7.0-lowSLCF-highCH4 scenario in which the methane emissions increase until 2100.

 [START FIGURE 6.24 HERE]